Godstone to Oxted Walk

 3. The station is at the end of this road, 225m away.
 There are two possible tea places towards the end of the parade of shops on the right: Robertsons and Café Papillon.
 The Oxted Inn is on the right of the station entrance.

-• You could also take the pedestrian tunnel under the station and go through a small parking area into Station Road East: Caffè Nero is on the left; Costa Coffee and several other refreshment places are down the road to the right.
+• You could also take the pedestrian tunnel under the station and go through a small parking area into Station Road East: Caffè Nero is on the left; a Costa and several other refreshment places are down the road to the right.

 11. Popes Lane to The Haycutter (1¾ km)